pudly/schmopera-hugo/content/articles/hearing-the-seldom-seen.md

 Soprano Janice Hall plays Mrs. Coyle, who is also sympathetic to Owen's plight, and her voice becomes the warm underside of the cold attack.
 Tenor Rufus Muller, expertly sings the angry outbursts of the General and then switches gears to become the Narrator of the story, beautifully delivering the most melodious lines.

 Powerhouse Soprano Emily Pulley (as Owen's Aunt, Miss Wingrave) is more frightening than any actual demon that might live in the house.
-Soprano Mary Anne Stewart (as Mrs. Julian) and Mezzo Katherine Pracht (as Kate) are the most villainous.
+Soprano Mary Anne Stewart (as Mrs. Julian) and mezzo Katherine Pracht (as Kate) are the most villainous.

 Ms. Stewart plays the victim-card beautifully while protecting her self-interests, and Ms. Pracht plays the ultimate confederate - pretending to love Owen only to turn on him and force him into the tragic ending of the story.
 Tenor Bernard Holcomb, as Owen's alleged friend Lechmere, is equally sweet and treacherous.